africacrypt2024/africacrypt2024submission/README.md

 Simple examples of how to use our formulas to obtain approximations of the security level and the LWE dimension of a set of parameters.
+The rest of the formulas can be found in Tables.ipynb.

 ```python